api-platform/docs/admin/managing-images-files.md

 );
 ```

-The Admin is now capable of handling files .
-What is now left is to set appropriate Fields and Input for our `Book` resources .
-Hence we refer back to  [Customising](customizing.md) the admin part to change the Create Book View .
+The Admin is now capable of handling files.
+What is now left is to set appropriate Fields and Input for our `Book` resources.
+Hence we refer back to [Customising](customizing.md) the admin part to change the Create Book View.

 ```javascript
 const BookCreate = props => (
     <CreateGuesser {...props}>
         <InputGuesser source={"title"} />